CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 DCCF to CLC/create-windows-pg-dccf-clc.md

 ### Create a Recovery Server Template
 A Recovery Server template can make Protection group deployment easier if there are multiple production servers with same NIC and PCI slot.
 Please[ click here](recovery-template.md) for a KB article to create a recovery server template.

+### Pre-deploy a Recovery Instance(Optional)
+It is possible to pre-deploy the recovery instance to speed up the Protection Group Deployment process.
+1. Login to Centurylink Cloud Portal https://control.ctl.io/
+2. Click on the DR Datacenter.
+3. Click on a group where the recovery instance should be deployed.
+4. Click on **create**, then select **server**.
+5. Deploy a VM using an Ubuntu-14 template that has same NIC and PCI slot number as the production server.
+   Please make sure that:
+   a.
+The VM has same CPU and RAM as the source VM.
+   b.
+The recovery vlan is selected to deploy the instance

 ### Create a Windows Protection Group
 1. Right click on the **Production SRN** and select **Create Protection Group**.
 **NOTE**: Always start the Protection Group creation from the Production SRN.